Dristro/Inqueropedia/README.md

 ![Status](https://img.shields.io/badge/status-in--development-yellow)
 ![License](https://img.shields.io/badge/license-MIT-orange)

-**Inqueropedia** is a pre-trained chatbot built on the [Plain Text Wikipedia Dataset](https://www.kaggle.com/datasets/ffatty/plain-text-wikipedia-simpleenglish?utm_source=chatgpt.com), making it a fast and efficient way to explore knowledge from Wikipedia.
+**Inqueropedia** is a pre-trained chatbot built on the [wikitext](https://huggingface.co/datasets/Salesforce/wikitext) dataset, making it a fast and efficient way to explore knowledge from Wikipedia.
 </div>

 ---